enthusiastmartin/hydradx-api/README.md

 ## Description
 Simple API for interacting with HydraDX chain.
-Mostly support for easily querying storage.
+Mostly support for easy storage querying.
 Other features might be added in the future.

 ## Installation